 Air rifle pellets have come a long way and now the best pellets are being made of lead or alloy variations.
 The shapes have also changed, with the newest models having a relatively narrow waist similar to a wasp, broader head, and a skirt.

-The different types of pellets range in price, but like most things, the better the bargain usually means the quality declines.
+The different types of pellets range in price, but like most things, the better the bargain usually means the quality is going to decline.

-Let’s now have a look at each one of them.
+Let’s have a look at each type of air rifle pellet that's available.

 These pellets are suitable for shooting competitions because they make a nice hole in the target for accurate scoring.
 They are also built for laser-accuracy at lower FPS.
 It is worth noting that targets are not all that they are good for.